mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Arcturus gestures, and the archive responds.
 Books fly from shelves, pages turning themselves.
 Images appear in the air—historical scenes playing out like memory:**

 > *"Let me tell you a story.
-Three thousand years ago, the world was whole—one massive supercontinent.
+Long ago—thousands of years, I think, or perhaps only twelve hundred... forgive me, the numbers slip away—the world was whole.
+One massive supercontinent.
 Then the Primordials, beings of elemental chaos who predated gods themselves, forged a weapon: the World-Splitter.
 They intended to crack the world open, remake it in their image.
 But the gods intervened.
 The War of Shattering raged for a century.*
 >
 > *When it ended, the world WAS broken—split into continents, oceans born from cracks.
 But the World-Splitter remained.
 The gods couldn't destroy it—Primordial craftsmanship transcends divine power.
-So they shattered it into three components and entrusted seven noble houses to guard them.
+So they shattered it into five components and entrusted five noble houses and institutions to guard them.
 Each house swore oaths: NEVER reunite the components.
 NEVER use them.
 NEVER speak of them."*

 **Images shift: Seven families kneeling before divine avatars, swearing oaths:**

 > *"For three thousand years, these families kept faith.
 The Blackwoods held the First Component here, beneath their fortress at Raven's Keep.
 The Goldshores held the Second beneath Kaer Thandros.
 The Deepwaters held the Third in oceanic vaults.
 Four other families held knowledge, insurance, backup measures.*
 >
 > *But humanity has short memory.
 The oaths weakened across generations.
 Families intermarried, scattered, forgot why they guarded dusty vaults.
-Until forty-three years ago."*
+House Blackwood was branded traitors over a century and a half ago—falsely accused of attempting to use the World-Splitter.
+But there were survivors who hid in secret.
+Until forty-three years ago, when the Second Purge eliminated them."*

 **Images darken: A young prince discovering a glowing artifact:**

-> *"King Thandris III had a problem.
-His eldest son—Prince Aldric, uncle to the current king—was ambitious, brilliant, and utterly amoral.
-Prince Aldric discovered the Goldshore vaults beneath this very palace.
+> *"King Aldric III had a problem.
+His eldest son—Prince Aldric, older brother to the current king—was ambitious, brilliant, and utterly amoral.
+Prince Aldric discovered the Goldshore Keeper vaults beneath this very palace.
 Found the Second Component.
 Understood its power.*
 >
 > *He tried to sell it to dragon cults.
 Promised to wake Dragon Infernalix in exchange for gold, power, alliance.
-House Goldshore discovered his treachery, confronted him.
-Prince Aldric murdered them—every last Goldshore, down to the children.
-Made it look like Unbound attack.
-Stole the Component."*
+The Goldshore Keepers—the secret branch who guarded the Component—discovered his treachery, confronted him.
+Prince Aldric murdered them all—every last member of the Keeper bloodline, down to the children.
+Made it look like plague.
+Stole the Component.
+The main House Goldshore survived, never knowing their cousins' true purpose."*

 **Insight DC 13:**
 - This matches what Arcanus claimed at Raven's Keep